surfdemon/ForThe50/README.md

 - **The project has an overall sense of completeness.**

 The project feels complete, with every feature contributing to the user experience:

+- The home page sets out the impact Modern Slavery and Human Trafficking has on society and those affected.
+- The statistics page shows the extent of the problem and how increase awareness is having a positive impact.
+- The contact page provides and outlet for the user and links to further resources.
+- The website is available in multiple languages making it accessible to those who are potentially most affected.

 ---